calinbuzila/G54SPM_GroupD_SATO/README.md

 https://docs.google.com/document/d/1GmDLD1p4A-1mWhBsHAR8BpqlI6U3gwNuH5TqvuoGDm4/edit?usp=sharing

-NOTE: If you clone the repository, be wary of how you run unit tests.
-We are currently working on fixing a bug where the High Score screen will appear above the in-game screen if you run the unit tests in the Main_Scene scene.
-Merely switch back to the Main_Menu scene and DO NOT save changes.
-The tests are intended to be ran in the Main_Scene scene, not the MainMenu scene due to the tests using in-scene elements.
+NOTE: If you clone the repository, only run the unit tests from the Main_Scene scene.
+They refer to scene objects that are not present in the MainMenu scene.